-CASIO celebrates 50-year-long watchmaking heritage with exclusive anniversary collection
+CASIO Celebrates 50-Year-Long Watchmaking Heritage With Exclusive Anniversary Collection

-(MENAFN- Watermelon Communications) Dubai, UAE – January 04, 2024: CASIO is celebrating five decades of groundbreaking watchmaking with the launch of its highly anticipated 50th Anniversary Collection.
-This exclusive lineup pays tribute to CASIO’s enduring legacy, showcasing the evolution of its five flagship watch brands: CASIO, G-SHOCK, EDIFICE, PRO TREK, and BABY-G. Each timepiece in the collection reflects the brand's commitment to innovation, craftsmanship, and timeless design.
+(MENAFN- Dubai PR Network) Dubai, UAE – January 04, 2024: CASIO is celebrating five decades of groundbreaking watchmaking with the launch of its highly anticipated 50th Anniversary Collection .
+This exclusive lineup pays tribute to CASIO's enduring legacy, showcasing the evolution of its five flagship watch brands: CASIO, G-SHOCK, EDIFICE, PRO TREK, and BABY-G .
+Each timepiece in the collection reflects the brand's commitment to innovation, craftsmanship, and timeless design.

 The CASIOTRON TRN-50ZE-1A is a modern homage to the world's first digital wristwatch, the CASIOTRON, originally launched in 1974.
 Known for introducing an automatic calendar feature, the original CASIOTRON set a new standard for digital timekeeping.
 The TRN-50ZE-1A reimagines this innovation with a contemporary design, Tough Solar technology, and Bluetooth connectivity, providing modern-day functionality with a nod to its historic predecessor.